Doken-Tokuyama/whk-dictionary-maker/README.md

 # WHK Dictionary Maker
 Dictionary Maker

-    whk@machine:~/$ python make_dict.py
+    whk@machine:~/$ python whk-dict-maker.py
-    - Dictionary Maker 1.0 by WHK for pentesting purposes.
+    - WHK Dictionary Maker 1.0, for pentesting purposes.
     - Enter max longitude of word [4]        :
     - Use letters?
 [Y/n]      :
     - Use lowercase?
 [Y/n]      :
-    - Use uppercase?              [y/N]      : n
+    - Use uppercase?              [y/N]      :
     - Use numbers?
-[Y/n]      : n
+[Y/n]      :
-    - Use special chars?          [y/N]      : n
+    - Use special chars?          [y/N]      :
     - Filename of dictionary      [dict.txt] :
-    - The file exists.You want to replace it? [y/N] : y

       Summary
       -----------------------------------------------------
     - Max longitude of word                  : 4
-    - Total number of characters to use      : 26
+    - Total number of characters to use      : 36
-    - Total of words                         : 475254
+    - Total of words                         : 1,727,604
     - Use letters                            : Yes
     - Use lowercase letters                  : Yes
     - Use uppercase letters                  : No
-    - Use numbers                            : No
+    - Use numbers                            : Yes
     - Use special chars                      : No
-    - Filename of dictionary                 : dict.txt (override)
+    - Filename of dictionary                 : dict.txt
+    - File size estimated of dictionary      : 8.19MB
       -----------------------------------------------------
     - You want to proceed?
 [Y/n]      :
     - End!
     whk@machine:~/$